AI helps scale relevance by triggering the best contextual response

 Over the last few years, AI in the form of machine learning (ML) and natural language processing (NLP) has been one of CX-tech’s most ubiquitous developments.
 It crops up almost everywhere.
-Product recommendations in marketing and eCommerce systems, sentiment analysis to detect a customer’s mood, pipeline management to help the sales force focus on opportunities that are most likely to close.
-These relatively benign examples are little cause for concern, and when well-executed, generate an uplift in sales and faster resolution of customer queries.
+Product recommendations in marketing and eCommerce systems, sentiment analysis to detect a customer’s mood, and pipeline management to help the sales force focus on opportunities that are most likely to close.
+These relatively benign examples offer little cause for concern and, when well-executed, generate an uplift in sales and faster resolution of customer queries.
 All good so far.

 The immediate dark side of AI is not the apocryphal takeover of the human race by super-intelligent robots or even the workforce’s displacement.
 Things like bias can creep in, especially when the data used to train AI algorithms is tainted with often unintended biases.
 There is also the added burden of both industry regulations and those common to all, such as the EU General Data Protection Regulations (GDPR) or California Consumer Privacy Act (CCPA).
 It is not just the use of customer data that must be transparent, but also how AI triggered the decision – its explainability.
 This brings me to to the dilemma faced with AI – opaque or transparent?

 The outputs of transparent AI are relatively easy to understand.
 The logic can be explained.
-However, where AI is networked, as in deep-learning, the inputs from one cluster of AI algorithms provide the input to another.
+However, where AI is networked, as in deep learning, the inputs from one cluster of AI algorithms provide the input to another.
 What happens in between involving potentially billions of permutations is impossible to fathom.
 So is opaque always bad?
 No. It has its place, especially where the outcomes do not impact sensitive areas such as offering credit to customers.
 Dynamically orchestrating a response across potentially millions of simultaneous customer journeys may require the use of both transparent and opaque AI.
-So what advice did Pegasystems give to balance the risk/reward and square the AI dilemma circle?
+So how to square the AI dilemma circle?

 Four attributes + accountability

-According to Pegasystems, there are four attributes that can guide responsible AI with my comments in brackets.
+There are four attributes that can guide responsible AI.

 - Fairness – balanced and unbiased for all customers or customer groups.

-- Transparent – explainable to a human audience (when it has material consequences for the customer such as offering credit inappropriately or refusing it due to bias.
-There was some discussion on this, as it is not so clear-cut.
-I shall come back to this in a future blog).
+- Transparent – explainable to a human audience (when it has material consequences for the customer, such as offering credit inappropriately or refusing it due to bias.

-- Robust – hardened to real-world exposure, to prevent unplanned behavior.
+- Robust – hardened to real-world exposure to prevent unexpected behavior.

 These four attributes reflect the importance of ethics as part of the enterprise’s culture.
 While there should be someone with overall accountability for the use of AI across the enterprise, Everyone has a responsibility to treat customers fairly, transparently with empathy, and speak up if they detect bias.
-Pega Infinity, which is Pegasystems customer engagement platform, has tools to help, including ethical bias detection and the Pega Customer Empathy Advisor, which suggests the next best actions that will mutually benefit customers and companies.
+Some customer engagement platforms have tools to help, including ethical bias detection and the Pega Customer Empathy Advisor, which suggests the next best actions that will mutually benefit customers and companies.
 The Pega T-Switch also allows experimentation with opaque AI before activation.

-There is no doubt that AI is essential in the CX domain to trigger the most relevant action at any scale.
-However, like all powerful tools, it must be handled with care, ethically.
+Undoubtedly AI is essential in the CX domain to trigger the most relevant action at scale.
+However, like all powerful tools, it must be handled with care and ethically.